u4507075/icd_10/README.md

 #### Admission data

-The admission data is the demographic information of patients who admitted to any internal wards (inner patient departments (IPD) cases) at Maharaj Nakhon Chiang Mai hospital.
+The admission data is the demographic information of patients who admitted to the internal wards (inner patient departments (IPD) cases) at Maharaj Nakhon Chiang Mai hospital.

 | Features | Types | Description |
 | :--- | :--- | :--- |